PyeongsaengCoding/expo-init/README.md

 2. Navigate to Window > Devices and Simulators
 3. Click the + button at the bottom to add a new device

-## Setting up Android environment
+## Setting up Android Environment

-To properly view Tailwind CSS styles in Expo Go on Android devices, you must install Android SDK through Android Studio:
+**Important:** To properly view Tailwind CSS styles in Expo Go on Android devices, you must install Android SDK through Android Studio:

 1. Download and install [Android Studio](https://developer.android.com/studio)
 2. During installation, ensure the "Android SDK" option is selected